 C++ Math pow

-This function is used to find the power of a given number.
+This function is utilized to calculate the exponentiation of a specified numerical value.

 Consider a base 'b' and exponent 'e'.